-In last month's blog post we looked at 3 human behavioural insights that can affect our financial decision-making.
+In last month's blog post we looked at 3 human behavioural insights that can affect our financial planning and decision-making.

 This month we continue on with our theme on the impact of human behaviours with 2 more important considerations.

-Our instinctive human behaviours change as we get older and can affect our investment decision making process, especially in retirement.
+Our instinctive human behaviours change as we get older and can affect our investment decision making process, especially in retirement planning.
 As we are bombarded with so much information, we tend to use short-cuts to interpret financial facts and figures.
 This leads to uncertainty and invariably errors in our judgement.

 When it comes to your future financial well being, it is worth reflecting on these drivers to help you overcome these common behaviours and plan a successful retirement strategy.